zbanack/shampoo/README.md

 type: `color`
 ___
-#### pad/pad-r/pad-d/pad-l/pad-u
+#### border/border-r/border-d/border-l/border-u
-Padding around the **background** of an element.
+Border around the **background** of an element.
 Note this functionality is quite limited and only meant to add breathing room to background colors.
 It doesn't affect position of the element itself.

 type: `number`
 ___